symbolic-kg/PyClause/docs/conceptual/rules.rst

 .. note::

    From a predicate logic viewpoint, rule variables are assumed to be universally quantified.
-Furthermore, PyClause treats all terms implicitly under full object identity, i.e., :math:`X \neq A \neq Y` for the first rule and for the second :math:`X \neq london \neq english`.
+Furthermore, PyClause treats all terms implicitly under full object identity, i.e., :math:`X \neq A \neq Y` for the first rule and for the second :math:`X \neq london` and :math:`X \neq english`.

 We say that